osquery/osquery/docs/wiki/development/windows-provisioning.md

 Generating the Visual Studio 2015 solution and building the **osquery** binaries is done via the `tools\make-win64-binaries.bat` batch script.

+Please note that both above batch scripts needs  to be run through repo root. i.e their invocation is as their path appear above

 ## Initial Assumptions

  * `git` for Windows should be already installed in order to `git clone` the **osquery** repository containing the provisioning script